 - Repairs, operating or maintenance expenses

+- Software costs or maintenance contracts

 - Relocation of utilities unless there is an upgrade of the line

 - Equipment that is not a permanent part of the system

 - Impact fees, private service line costs, or new connections

 - Acquisition costs

 - In-kind labor

 - Engineering or permitting fees

 - Legal or administrative fees

-For projects within Tier III and IV counties, RIA may consider funding certain permanently installed equipment where there is a demonstrated need for greater resiliency and sustainability, but it will not receive the highest priority.
+Generally, the purchase of meters or generators as a stand-alone project is not eligible.
+However, for projects within Tier III and IV counties, RIA may consider allowing such permanently installed equipment where there is a demonstrated need for greater resiliency and sustainability, but it will not receive the highest priority.